alibaba/GraphScope/docs/design_of_gae.md

 ## Graph Storage

 GAE as well as other execution engines of GraphScope work on top of a unified graph storage.
 The graph storage consists of different graph formats with different features, e.g., some support real time graph update while others treat graph data as immutable data once created; some store graph data in memory for better performance, while others support persistent storage.
 Although there exist diverse types of graph storage, GraphScope offers a unified interfaces for graph storage, and thus GAE does not care about how each type of graph storage is implemented.
+Please check out [our introduction for various graph storage](https://graphscope.io/docs/latest/unified_interfaces.html) for more details.

 ## Execution Framework